AnhTruong-2693/HerokuKatalon/README.md

 ###  **Test Listeners**
 - BrowserListener class: Open and close the browser automatically so that do not add manual in test cases

+### Test Data
+- Create the Data File to run test case/ test suites with an other set of data